 As a game developer and publisher, our business involves substantial amount of player data and other related information.
 Resources have to be devoted for collection, storage and use of player data to ensure that player data is protected and leakage and loss of data is avoided.
 Any leakage or loss of player data may adversely affect our reputation, and if material, may subject us to potential legal liability.
-During the Track Record Period and the subsequent period up to the Latest Practicable Date, we did not experience any information leakage that resulted in any legal claim.
+During the three years ended December 31, 2010, 2011 and 2012 and the six months ended June 30, 2013 and the subsequent period up to the Latest Practicable Date, we did not experience any information leakage that resulted in any legal claim.

 We believe we have implemented adequate measures in player data protection.
 Our information technology department is responsible for ensuring that collection, storage and use of player data is in compliance with our internal rules and the applicable laws and regulations.
 It also supervises the protection of data privacy.
 The department consists of approximately 21 employees, all of whom possess tertiary education qualification.
-Our information technology supervisors have more than three years of experience in information technology area and data protection, while our information technology controller has more than ten years of relevant experience.
-We provide trainings to our information technology staff to enhance their technical skills and conduct regular reviews of their performance.
+Our information technology supervisors have more than three years of experience in information technology area and data protection, while our information technology staff to enhance their technical skills and conduct regular reviews of their performance.
 Further, our information technology department holds weekly meetings to review the information technology operation, assess work progress and make plans for upcoming work streams.